 Birgit Noggler, as the Chairwoman of the Risk Committee, satisfies the legal standards, expert qualifications and independence requirements set out in § 39d (3) of the BWG.
 In addition to serving as the Chairwoman of the Risk Committee, her principal occupation is the provision of tax advisory services.
 She was the Chief Financial Officer of Immofinanz AG from 2011 to 2016 and held management positions at Immofinanz AG from 2007 to 2011.
 Birgit Noggler has worked in accounting from the beginning of her professional career and therefore has extensive expertise in this field.
-In addition to her mandate at Semperit Aktiengesellschaft Holding, Birgit Noggler also holds supervisory board mandates at B&C Industrieholding GmbH, B&C KB Holding GmbH, NOE Immobilien Development GmbH and immigon portfolioabbau ag.
+In addition to her mandate at Semperit Aktiengesellschaft Holding, Birgit Noggler also holds supervisory board mandates at companies such as B&C Industrieholding GmbH, B&C Board AG and NOE Immobilien Development GmbH.

-In addition to serving as the Chairwoman of the Audit Committee, Eva Eberhartinger, in her main position, chairs the Tax Management division at the Institute for Accounting & Auditing at the Vienna University of Economics and Business, and from 2006 to 2011 was the university's Vice Rector, Financial Affairs.
+In addition to serving as the Chairwoman of the Audit Committee, Eva Eberhartinger, in her main position, chairs the Tax Management division at the Institute for Accounting & Auditing at the Vienna University of Economics and Business, and from 2006 to 2011 was the university's Vice Rector for Finance, Accounting and Controlling.
 On account of her high level of expertise and many years of experience in research and lecturing at both national and international universities, Eva Eberhartinger is a recognized expert in the areas of finance and accounting, as well as taxation.
 Her research focuses on accounting, taxation, financing and taxes, European/international accounting, and international tax law.
 Furthermore, Eva Eberhartinger has numerous publications in various specialist journals.
-She has been a member of the supervisory board of the Austrian Treasury since 2013 and of maxingvest AG (Germany) since 2014.
+She has served in the supervisory boards and audit committees of other companies since 2009.

 Andrea Gaal, Chairwoman of the Digitalization Committee, has held several key positions within British and American high-tech start-ups in the course of her career and served in a managing role at Sony and Sony Ericsson with responsibility for the DACH (German-speaking countries), Central European and North American (Canada) regions.
-Furthermore, Andrea Gaal is engaged on the advisory council of Al 42.cx, a market data company which specializes in the analysis and identification of intellectual property and intangible assets; she is also a member of the Al-42 INDEXTM committee, which determines the index constituents and weightings.
-The index comprises the leading listed companies globally with expertise in the area of artificial intelligence and is published through Refinitiv (Thomson Reuters).
-Aside from the aforementioned roles, Andrea Gaal also teaches as an adjunct professor in the Department of Business & Management at Webster Vienna Private University.
+In addition to serving on the advisory boards of high-tech start-ups, Andrea Gaal is a member of the Senate at Webster Vienna Private University, where she teaches at the Department of International Business & Management; she also teaches leadership, global negotiations, ESG and green business models/sustainability at Lauder Business School Vienna (University of Applied Sciences).

 With Eva Eberhartinger as the Chairwoman of the Audit Committee, Birgit Noggler as the Chairwoman of the Risk Committee, and Andrea Gaal as the Chairwoman of the Digitalization Committee, the responsibilities of the free float representatives have been further strengthened.